Michel Elefteriades: Fine arts

 As a painter, his works have been presented at several collective exhibitions in France, Germany and Lebanon.
 In 1995, he presented The Wailing Wall, a 10x2 meters piece of art, at a special edition of the Salon des Artistes Décorateurs that took place in the Beirut Central District (instead of its customary location at Paris' Grand Palais).
 This showing produced such controversy that it required special protection.

 As a sculptor, Michel Elefteriades has worked on a series of bronze sculptures which represent capitalism and its influence on men and society.
 In January 2016, Elefteriades has been summoned to the police station to testify in a case about a supposed sect of satanic worshipers.
 Some of his work has been interpreted as satanic symbols.
 Hence, he finds himself in the middle of a controversy orchestrated by the Lebanese Forces in order to intimidate him.

 Writing

 Elefteriades is the author of two novels, one of which was banned in the Arab world.

 Following a series of interviews at “Utopia”, the general district of Nowheristan, the French writer Gérard de Villiers is inspired by the life of Michel Elefteriades to create the character of Mavros Nilatis from the novel “SAS: Le Chemin de Damas”.

 Politics

 Elefteriades has engaged in political activism from the age of 15.
 He was an extreme left-wing militant growing up in east Beirut.
-In 1989, Elefteriades committed himself to the political movement of then Lebanese Prime Minister, General Michel Aoun.
+In 1989, Elefteriades committed himself to the political movement of then Lebanese President, General Michel Aoun.